Sinajana, Guam: Census

 As of the 2000 census, the village of Sinajana was reported as having a total population of 2,853.
 Of that number, 1,433 (50.2%) are male, and 1,420 (49.8%) are female.
 Of the total population in Sinajana, a little less than 10% were under 5 years old, and 2% were 75 years or older.
 The median age was found to be 28.7 years.
 Of the total, 65% were Guamanians, 11% Asian (including Chinese, Filipino, Japanese, Korean, other Asian), 4% Chuukese, and at little less than 4% White.
 Of the total that are enrolled in school, half were enrolled in elementary school, a little less than a quarter were enrolled in highschool, and a little more than 15% were enrolled in college or graduate school.

 Of the total population of 2,853, 1,604 attained an education.
 The difference of these numbers may be as a result of children that are not of school age qualification.
 Of the 1,604 people that have attained an education, 35% are high school graduates, 19% earned some level of college with no degree, 15.6% have attained a high school education, 12.5% have earned an undergraduate degree, and 6.5% have earned a graduate or professional degree.
 Of these numbers, 77.2% attained a high school diploma or higher, and 19% have earned a bachelor's degree or higher.

 Of the total population in Sinajana, 193 grandparents reported being responsible for at least one grandchild.
 With respect to veteran status, 13.5% of the adult civilian population 18 years and older were veterans.

 The U.S. Census Bureau counts it under multiple census-designated places: Sinajana, and Afame.

 Education

 Guam Public School System serves the island.
 George Washington High School in Mangilao serves the village.

+In regards to the Department of Defense Education Activity (DoDEA), Sinajana is divided between two school transportation zones.
+People living north of Guam Highway 4 are zoned to Andersen Elementary and Andersen Middle School, while people living south of Guam Highway 4 are zoned to McCool Elementary and McCool Middle School.
+Guam High School is the island's sole DoDEA high school.

 Bishop Baumgartner Memorial Catholic School, a private Catholic school, is in Sinajana.